Packing 101: Carry Ons vs. Personal Items

 Yes, a duffle bag can also be a personal item.
 In fact, some airlines’ personal item size guidelines are a better fit with a duffle.
 For example, on United Airlines, the personal item size limit is 17 x 10 x 9 in.
 A duffle bag would be perfect on Delta since the two shortest dimensions (10 and 9 in) are similar in size.
 Duffles often have a roughly square end and are the longest in the third dimension (length).

-Duffle bags work well as a personal item paired with a backpack or suitcase as your carry on luggage.
+Duffle bags work well as a personal item paired with a backpack or suitcase as your

 Personal Item Size